dfrappart/AKSLab/01_Start_interacting_with_your_cluster.md

 ```

-If you have more than one cluster available, you can use the following command to disply a short list:
+If you have more than one cluster available, you can use the following command to display a short list:

 ```bash